munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code is-bound-method (2 before, 1 after)

-Another to cast the value to an ObjBoundMethod pointer:
+Another macro to cast the value to an ObjBoundMethod pointer:

 ^code as-bound-method (2 before, 1 after)